direktt/direktt-plugin/readme.txt

 - Direktt Message Template Management with Bulk Messaging Tool
 - Direktt Mobile App's User Profile Interface (Direktt User Taxonomy, User Notes and User Messaging).

-Direktt Platform sends your channel's events to your WordPress instance using API endopints implemented by Direktt WP plugin, so you can programmatically act on them.
+Direktt platform sends your channel's events to your WordPress instance using API endopints implemented by Direktt WP plugin, so you can programmatically act on them.
 The events include:

 - New User Subscriptions